Location: 45-720 Keaahala Rd, Kaneohe, HI, 96844

 - LIS 663 Basic Database Searching

-An interest in 2-year academic libraries and reference services.
+- An interest in 2-year academic libraries and Hawaiian Special Collections.

-8-12 hours per week with flexible scheduling within the Library’s operating hours: Mon-Thu 7:45am-10pm; Fri 7:45am-4pm.
-About half of the time will be spent in reference.
+Approximately 10 hours per week within the Library’s open hours: Mon-Thu 8am-8pm; Fri 8am-4pm.
+Most of the time will be spent in the Hawaiian Collection Room.

 Learning/experiential goals or work outcomes expected

-The intern will gain experience and increase skills in providing reference services in an information commons environment, in creating and using an assessment plan, and in at least one of the following areas: collection development, instruction, or resource creation.
+The intern will gain experience and increase skills in providing reference services in a Hawaiiana Collection, and in at least one of the following areas: collection development, resource creation, cataloging, and preservation.

 The intern will work with the supervising librarian at the beginning of the semester to create an assessment plan.
 This involves setting measurable outcomes, measurement methods, and using results to affect change.